Azure/bicep-types-az/generated/sql/microsoft.sql/2020-08-01-preview/types.md

 ## PartnerRegionInfo
 ### Properties
 * **location**: string: Geo location of the partner managed instances.
 * **replicationRole**: 'Primary' | 'Secondary' (ReadOnly): Replication role of the partner managed instances.
-Possible values include: 'Primary', 'Secondary'

 ## InstanceFailoverGroupReadOnlyEndpoint
 ### Properties
 * **failoverPolicy**: 'Disabled' | 'Enabled': Failover policy of the read-only endpoint for the failover group.
-Possible values include: 'Disabled', 'Enabled'

 ## InstanceFailoverGroupReadWriteEndpoint
 ### Properties
 * **failoverPolicy**: 'Automatic' | 'Manual' (Required): Failover policy of the read-write endpoint for the failover group.
 If failoverPolicy is Automatic then failoverWithDataLossGracePeriodMinutes is required.
-Possible values include: 'Manual', 'Automatic'
 * **failoverWithDataLossGracePeriodMinutes**: int: Grace period before failover with data loss is attempted for the read-write endpoint.
 If failoverPolicy is Automatic then failoverWithDataLossGracePeriodMinutes is required.

 ## ServerTrustGroupProperties